|

 before Mr. Baron Eyre.
 Among those

-indicted were Joseph Yelland, otherwise known as
+indicted were Joseph Yelland, otherwise known as Holman, Phebe Harris (spelling

-the original indictment) and Elizabeth Yelland, who
+of Phoebe as given in the original indictment) and Elizabeth Yelland, who were

-and coin, to the likeness and similitude of the good, legal, and silver coin of
+coin, to the likeness and similitude of the good, legal, and silver coin of

-this realm, called a shilling, falsely, deceitfully, feloniously, and traiterously did counterfeit and coin, against the duty of
+this realm, called a shilling, falsely, deceitfully, feloniously, and

-their allegiance, and against the statute.”
+and against the statute.”
+There was also

-There was also a second count of coining a sixpence.
-The shilling is the equivalent of the current
+a second count of coining a sixpence.

-5p coin, whilst a sixpence is the equivalent of 2.5p.
-Although in 1786, these two coins had much
+is the equivalent of 2.5p.
+Although in

-greater purchasing power they were still coins of small denomination.
+1786, these two coins had much greater purchasing power they were still coins

-The prosecution
+The

-and Mr. Garrow led the defence.
-The case was heard before the 2nd Middlesex
+led the defence.
+The case was heard

-jury, consisting of twelve men.
-Both sides were able to call witnesses and
+before the 2nd Middlesex jury, consisting of twelve men.
+Both sides were able

-cross examine those for the other side.
+to call witnesses and cross examine those for the other side.
 In this case, the Crown called the constables

 involved in the raid, together with the landlord and his son.
 They also called Francis Hardy, who gave